 Special Permit.
 Proposed developments in the Bay Road Mixed Use, Willow Street Mixed Use and Downtown Residential districts that contain non-residential uses that are not permitted as-of-right shall be subject to review by the appropriate SPGA as indicated in the allowed use table.
 Any proposed development in the Depot Square district beyond a depth of 80’ from a lot line fronting a public way or the rail corridor shall be permitted only through a special permit, granted by the appropriate SPGA applicable to the proposed uses.

-Sunset Clause.
-[Text TBD - Wenham as possible model]